When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Demonstrator of the applicability of BCI systems in the metaverse

 After the acquisition stage, the Data processing module of the framework cleaned EEG signals by employing a notch filter at 50 Hz, a bandpass filter between 1-30 Hz, downsampling to 60 Hz to reduce the complexity of subsequent stages, and, finally, ICA to remove artifacts.
 After having EEG signals with reduced noise, the framework divided the signals into eight-second epochs.
 From these data, the framework then extracted relevant features.
 For EEG, the framework calculated the PSD using the STFT method, obtaining information for each frequency band: delta, theta, alpha, beta, and gamma.
 Apart from PSD, the framework also calculated the percentage of eyelid closure (PERCLOS) obtained from eye-tracking data acquired in previous modules.
 PERCLOS is the division between the duration the eyes stay closed and the total time considered.
 Finally, the following features were transmitted to the AI-based detection: PSD of each EEG frequency band, raw EEG data, EOG data, and PERCLOS values.

 Finally, the framework trained regression and binary classification approaches to predict drowsiness based on the previous features.
 In particular, the models used the PERCLOS values as labels for predictions.
 The regression approach intended to predict the values of PERCLOS achieved, while the classification process determined whether a driver was drowsy.
 Specifically for the classification process, it was necessary to discretize the PERCLOS values to determine the thresholds that differentiate between awake and drowsy.
-This process followed the method defined by \cite{Hidalgo:drowsiness:2023}, based on a personalized discretization per subject, particularly using the moderate threshold defined in that research.
+This process followed the method defined by \cite{Hidalgo:drowsiness:2024}, based on a personalized discretization per subject, particularly using the moderate threshold defined in that research.
 For both classification approaches, the framework used the following ML algorithms: SVM, KNN, Decision Trees (DT), Gaussian Process (GP), and RF.
 Moreover, the experimentation isolated different features to determine which offered the most promising results.
-Specifically, the first configuration used raw EEG data, the second PSD values, and the third one, a combination of PSD and raw EOG data.
+Specifically, the first configuration used raw EEG data, the second PSD values, and the third one, a combination of PSD and raw EOG data. \addtxt{It is also important to mention that PSD and EOG data were normalized using a MinMax scaler.
+Finally, the training process used tenfold cross-validation, using 70\% of the data for training and the remaining for testing, in addition to hyperparameter search to optimize the models.}

 \figurename~\ref{fig:results-UC3} summarizes the results obtained in UC3 for each learning approach and algorithm tested.
 In both regression and classification approaches, RF offers the best results, although the performance of KNN is close.
 Focusing on the features studied, PSD offers the best performance for a regression approach, keeping the Root Mean Squared Error (RMSE) between 0.125 and 0.080 for all classifiers, closely followed by the joint use of PSD and EOG.
 Something similar happens using classification, where the most promising metric is PSD.